Skip to main content

 We want our passengers to have a relaxing, pleasant experience and that’s why we reserve the right to confiscate excessive amounts of alcohol intended for consumption on the journey.
 We also have the right to refuse access to our services if a traveller’s physical or mental state is affected by alcohol or drugs.

-Typically, we limit consumption on board to:
+We limit consumption on board (per person) to either:

-No large bottles of spirits
+Please note: travellers cannot drink large bottles of spirits on board.

 We appreciate that passengers often want to bring a few bottles back from their trip and we are happy for customers to bring unopened bottles of alcohol to take on to their destination.
 Any passengers with large quantities will need to contact a courier service.